anfieldeire/price_monitor/README.md

 Running the program
 * Create the virtual environment and activate
    * For example in windows ->  windows_virtualenv/price_monitor/Scripts/activate.bat
+   * Create the scrapy project
-   * cd into windows_virtualenv/price_monitor and run scrapy crawl price_monitor
+      *  cd into windows_virtualenv/price_monitor and run scrapy startproject price_monitor
+   * Run scrapy